dorcakot/Bioinformatic-toolbox/README.md

 -table
 ```
 ##### Processing FASTA files
-Parser of FASTA files is implemented as a class **Fasta**.
+Parser of FASTA files is implemented as a class Fasta.
 An instance is initialized by file name of data stored in fasta format.
 An array of molecules contained in this file is created.
 Such instance contains an array of molecules from this file accesible via property molecules or function get_molecules.
-To get information (description, sequence, sequence length) about individual molecules, use the number of the molecule and corresponding function (**get_description**, **get_sequence**...).
+To get information (description, sequence, sequence length) about individual molecules, use the number of the molecule and corresponding function (get_description, get_sequence...).

 *Commandline access:*
 ```console